 Ironically there’s also research about copper being potentially toxic to skin.
 However, this research is mostly about pure copper in the body not as a peptide applied to skin.
 The negative effects are about what happens when copper is out of balance, meaning too much copper is present.

 The Bottom Line

-Peptides can be great anti-aging ingredients for skin care products.
-But as with all other ingredients, they're not the only ones you need to make your skin appear as young and healthy as you'd like.
-Take those seemingly fantastic claims on products with peptides with a grain of salt, and remember that using products with a cocktail of great ingredients (plus daily sun protection) is the best thing you can do for the health and appearance of your skin!
+Peptides can be great anti-aging ingredients for use in skincare products.
+But as with all other anti-aging ingredients, they're not the only ones you need to make your skin appear as young and healthy as you'd like.
+Take those seemingly fantastic claims on products with peptides with a grain of salt, and remember that using products with a cocktail of great ingredients (plus daily broad spectrum sun protection) is the best thing you can do for the health and appearance of your skin!